Publications

 The ''Big Push'' of International Trade: A Tale of Informality and Human Capital (with Tomás R. Martinez)

-Informality is pervasive in many developing economies and is often accompanied by lowinvestment in human capital.
-We study the effects of international trade through the lens of a model with heterogeneous firms and workers, featuring labor market frictions.
-Complementarity between workers’ human capital investment decisions and firms’ hiring strategies can give rise to multiple equilibria.
-In the “bad” equilibrium, informality have stronger incentives to formalize and workers invest more in human capital.
-We show that, under certain conditions, trade can act as a coordinating device that shifts the economy toward the good equilibrium.
+Informality is pervasive in many developing economies and is often accompanied by low investment in human capital.
+We study the effects of international trade through the lens of a general equilibrium model with heterogeneous firms and workers, featuring labor market frictions.
+Complementarity between workers' human capital investment and firms' hiring decisions can give rise to multiple equilibria.
+We show that trade can act as a coordinating device that triggers a Big Push, shifting the economy from a "bad" equilibrium, with low human capital and high informality, to a "good" equilibrium, where firms have stronger incentives to formalize and workers invest more in human capital.
 The novel mechanism we uncover involves effort in human capital investment as a key margin of adjustment to trade shocks.

 Work in Progress

-Human Capital Acquisition, Mismatch, and Turbulence, draft coming soon
+Human Capital Accumulation, Mismatch, and Technological Change, draft coming soon

 Discussions